ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    Table of selected results variables on the harvest day of mungbean.

-In the report tables, you can for example easily identify all years, in which no crop has been harvested (1987, 1991, 1993, 1994, 1995, 1997), with the threr-year period 1993-1995 constituting the longest consecutive duration without harvest.
+In the report tables, you can easily identify all years in which no crop was harvested (1987, 1991, 1993, 1994, 1995, 1997), with the three-year period from 1993 to 1995 representing the longest consecutive duration without harvest.

-The equivalent visual overview of the annual variation in yield is provided by the ``Crop Yield`` graph that we generated further above.
+The equivalent figure of the annual progression in yield is provided by the ``Crop Yield`` graph which we generated and displayed earlier.
-The results indicate that sorghum yields are highly variable, with the lowest yield being less than half of the maximum observed yield.
+The figure shows that sorghum yields are highly variable, with the lowest yield being less than half of the highest yield.
 The four mungbean yields instead show a small but consistent upward trend.
-Such observations can be typical entry points for further investigations about the likely causes of simulation results, while possibly, they may be purely driven by year-to-year climate variability.
+Such observed patterns can be typical entry points for further investigations into the likely causes of simulation results, although they may also be driven purely by year-to-year climate variability.

 The other graphs ``SOC`` and ``SoilWater`` show that the field observes a strong downward trend in soil organic carbon.
 We could investigate if this is driven by the low field occupancy as well as by crop residue management practices.
 Further, there is a strong interannual fluctuation of volumetric soil water without any strongly apparent long-term trend.

-This concludes the tutorial on defining and utilising the Rotation Manager as part of basic crop rotations.
+This concludes the tutorial on defining and utilising the Rotation Manager for the simulation of a basic crop rotation.
-The final version of the *APSIMX file* that has been generated by this tutorial can be accessed for comparison purposes at:
+The final *APSIMX file* produced in this tutorial can be accessed for comparison at:
 `CropRotation_basic.apsimx <_APSIM_code/CropRotation_basic/CropRotation_basic.apsimx>`_